1519 (15th June)

 1519 (after 15th June)

-Henry was christened Henry Fitzroy (King’s son) and Thomas Wolsey was one of his godparents.
+Henry was christened Henry Fitzroy (King’s son).
+Thomas Wolsey was chosen to be one of his godparents.

 Henry’s mother married Gilbert Tailboys.

 Henry was given his own household at Durham House, London.

 1525 (7th June)

 Henry Fitzroy was made a Knight of the Garter in a ceremony held at St George’s Chapel, Windsor.